sagemath/sagewiki_to_gh-2022-10-10/days66.md

  * [[http://trac.sagemath.org/ticket/21|ticket #21 (about sage command)]]
  * [[Days66Doctesting|decrease Sage doctesting time]] (some tests are too long)
  * one review afternoon (the [[http://trac.sagemath.org/report/75|tickets that needs review]] oscillates between 250 and 300 and [[http://trac.sagemath.org/report/92|the open tickets]] are over 3000)
+ * by nicer with numpy (e.g. implement comparisons of integers and floating points)

 == Orateur(ice?)s confirmés ==